Hammerspoon/hammerspoon/README.md

 *The lightweight OS X window manager for hackers*

-Phoenix is a fork of Zephyros that aims for efficiency and a very small footprint.
+Phoenix is a lightweight window manager with a powerful API and an extremely small footprint.

 * Current version: **1.0**
 * Requires: OS X 10.9 and up